Ross Kemp

 Ross James Kemp (born 21 July 1964) is an English actor, author, reporter and television presenter.
 He rose to prominence in the role of Grant Mitchell in the BBC soap opera EastEnders.
 His other roles include Graham Lodsworth in Emmerdale and Detective Inspector Monk in Birds of a Feather.
 Kemp presented the BAFTA Award–winning documentary television series Ross Kemp on Gangs (2004-2009).

 Early life

 Kemp was born on 21 July 1964 in Barking, Essex.
 His mother Jean was a hairdresser and his father John was a detective superintendent in the Metropolitan Police.
-He has one brother.
+He grew up in Rainham, London with his parents and younger brother.

-Kemp attended Shenfield High School and the Webber Douglas Academy of Dramatic Art.
+Kemp attended Shenfield High School in Essex and the Webber Douglas Academy of Dramatic Art.